yeahdongcn/RSBarcodes_Swift/README.md

     RSUnifiedCodeGenerator.shared.generateCode("2166529V", machineReadableCodeObjectType: AVMetadataObjectTypeCode39Code)

-It will generate an UIImage instance if the `2166529V` is a valid code39 string.
+It will generate a UIImage instance if the `2166529V` is a valid code39 string.
 For AVMetadataObjectTypeCode128Code, you can change `useBuiltInCode128Generator` to `false` to use my implementation (AutoTable for code128).

 P.S.
-There are 4 table for encoding a string to code128, `TableA`, `TableB`, `TableC` and `TableAuto`, the `TableAuto` is always the best choice, but if one has certain requirement, try this:
+There are 4 tables for encoding a string to code128, `TableA`, `TableB`, `TableC` and `TableAuto`; the `TableAuto` is always the best choice, but if one has specific requirements, try this:

     RSCode128Generator(codeTable: .A).generateCode("123456", machineReadableCodeObjectType: AVMetadataObjectTypeCode128Code)

-These calling simples can be found in the test project.
+Example of these simple calls can be found in the test project.

 ###Reader